samsquire/assembly/README.md

 global state change
 immutable values have a position

-events that are attached together, move seauentially.
+events that are attached together, move sequentially.

 a grid of items where things move up and down and left and right either together but they can move separately and according to a global algorithm
 (not the nbody layout algorithm)